Kalix Municipality

 In 1924 Töre Municipality was detached from Nederkalix Municipality, forming a municipality of its own.
 In 1967 the two units were reunified, and the present municipality was created.

 History

 In historical times, Kalix was the name of the court district (Swedish: domsaga) Kalix Lower Court District.
-It covered two parishes: Nederkalix and Överkalix (litterally Lower Kalix and Upper Kalix, respectively).
+It covered two parishes: Nederkalix and Överkalix (literally Lower Kalix and Upper Kalix, respectively).
 The chalice on the coat of arms was present in the Nederkalix coat of arms in 1800, and was incorporated into that of Kalix Municipality in 1989.
 The choice of symbol originates from the similarity between the Latin root of chalice, calix, mug (itself borrowed from Greek kalyx, κάλυξ, shell, husk) and the local Sami pronunciation of Gáláseatnu, an ancient name for the Kalix River.

 Localities

 There are twelve localities (or urban areas) in Kalix Municipality: